 - Feeling that one is about to die.

 Panic attacks occur twice as often in women as in men.
 About half of those who suffer panic attacks have the first episode before the age of 24 years.
-Some have only one attack, while others have repeated bouts.
+Some have only one attack, whereas others might experience repeated panic attacks.

-The sufferer may feel intense anxiety even between attacks because of the inability to predict when and where the next attack will strike, and the fear of being far from help when an attack strikes.
-This is called anticipatory anxiety.
+The sufferer may feel intense anxiety even between attacks because of the inability to predict when and where the next attack will strike.
+This is called anticipatory anxiety and can be further exasperated by the fear of being far from help when an attack strikes.
 The occurrence of panic attacks is often associated with another phobia called agoraphobia, or the fear of being in open spaces.